kvnang/frkennyang/src/posts/Bernadette/index.md

 ### Touch the Rock

 Gestures:
-- Maintain silence
+- Maintain silence.
 - Upon entering the Grotto, make the sign of the Cross.
-- Contemplate the spring
+- Contemplate the spring.
-- Touch or kiss the rock
+- Touch or kiss the rock.
-- Say your prayer intention to Our Lady
+- Say your prayer intention to Our Lady.
 - When leaving the Grotto, bow in silence before the statue of Our Lady.

 Prayer for pilgrims: